 You can sea kayak from the mainland, over Badentarbet Bay and around larger (inhabited) Tanera Mor to reach Tanera Beag.
 Once you’ve hauled ashore, look out for seals in the lagoon by Eilean Flada Mor, climb to the island’s 83m high-point for views over the nearby rock stacks and skerries, and pitch your tent amid the heather to feel like a laird for the night.

-Why?
+Why Kilimanjaro?
 It’s travel’s greatest trekking summit – and it could well be losing its snows.
 Tanzania’s Mount Kilimanjaro deserves to be on every travel bucket list.

 No other mountain manages to combine such a wealth of wow-factors to tick all those boxes: it’s an aesthetically awesome monolith poking out of the African plains; it’s a tough but achievable challenge; at 5,895m, it’s the roof of a continent; it’s a climatological oddity, proving snow can sit virtually on the equator.
 Tick, tick, tick, tick.

-Need to know: Kilimanjaro cannot be climbed independently.
+How to tick it off your list: Kilimanjaro cannot be climbed independently.
 Choose a longer trip to allow more time for acclimatisation and increase your chances of success.

 For now, Cuba remains quite unique, with an intoxicating je ne sais quoi that’s strong of culture and loose of hips.
 Perhaps the most iconic Cuba image, though, is of a classic 1950s car bumping down a Havana backstreet.
-But for how long?

-Why?
+Why Baja California?
 Closer encounters with massive mammals.
 You can see whales in lots of places, but there are few spots where you can actually give one a hug.
 From December to April grey whales gather in Baja California’s San Ignacio Lagoon to mate, calve, nurture their young and – so it seems – have a jolly old time with the weird human creatures that sail out to see them.

 Despite having been hunted to near extinction, these greys bear no grudge; indeed, they bump into boats and surface within touching distance, inviting pats and strokes.
 However, there’s only a short window of opportunity to see the greys here each year, with February, March and April the best months, and good trips sell out far – often years – in advance.

-Need to know: Activity varies by month.
-In February you see more breaching adults; calves grow more confident in March-April, approaching boats more frequently.
+How to tick it off your list: Activity varies by month, so time your visit perfectly.
+In February you see more breaching adults; calves grow more confident in March to April, approaching boats more frequently.

 One way to increase your chances of filling that memory card is to join an aurora photography tour.
 You’ll not only get tips from pros on how to snap the show – sharpening up those DSLR skills for those future travels – but they’ll also be attuned to where those spectral waves are most likely to start pulsing through the night.

-Your daylight hours will then be spent exploring the wild Arctic terrains that best yield luminous results – Finland, Norway, Sweden or Canada.
+Your daylight hours will then be spent exploring the wild Arctic terrains that best yield luminous results – Finland, Norway, Iceland, Sweden or Canada.

-Why?
-See fall colours without the other people.
+Why New Hampshire?
+You'll get to see fall colours without the other people.
 The idea of visiting New England in autumn, wending between comely white clapboard houses, verges lined with pumpkins and forested hillsides completely aflame, is a romantic notion.
 Now add in hiked prices and all the other cars and coaches trying to get to the same scenic lookout, and it isn’t quite so dreamy.

 Arguably the best way to appreciate the glorious death of New England’s trees is to stride among it, camping out each night.
 So, why not combine a smidgen of the Appalachian Trail – the East Coast’s seriously long long-distance hike, bucket list-worthy in itself – to see the leaves without the crowds.

-Need to know: Fall colours usually start to appear in New England from mid-September.
+How to tick it off your list: Fall colours usually start to appear in New England from mid-September.
 Shelters and campsites along the trail are basic.

 Then, by late September, parts are off-limits all over again, leaving a brief window for a traverse.
 It’s worth trying though: the road slices through the parks most dramatic sections, with hair-raising hairpins and a haul over 2,026m Logan Pass.